- How safe is my personal information? What policies exist to keep my information secure?

 CICP clients must receive health care services from a CICP provider to receive a discount.
 CICP providers do not offer the same services, however CICP clients can get emergency and urgent care from any qualified CICP provider throughout Colorado.

-Beginning in January 2014 individuals currently enrolled in CICP may be newly eligible for Medicaid or for new financial assistance to purchase health insurance through the Connect for Health Colorado marketplace.
+Beginning in January 2014 individuals currently enrolled in CICP may be newly eligible for Health First Colorado (Colorado’s Medicaid Program) or for new financial assistance to purchase health insurance through the Connect for Health Colorado marketplace.
 Get more information and find out if you qualify.

 Since CICP is not a health insurance program, it does not satisfy the requirement for most individuals to have health insurance beginning January 2014.
 Get more information on the mandate.